esteinig/dartQC/docs/task.prepare.md

 You can change the output directory with the global option `-o` and change the scheme file name with the task option `--name`:

-`dartqc.py -o ./prep prepare --file example.csv --name prep`
+`dartqc -o ./prep prepare --file example.csv --name prep`

 This produces output: `./prep/prep_scheme.json`

 ---

-### Data Formatting

-Note that the data from DArT needs to include `CloneID` as a simple number, such as: `12753571`.

 ### Data Scheme: Manual